• Ideas by Room

 Gable roofs overhang the porch sides and allow rain or snow to run off.
 Sometimes a gabled roof addition is built on a flat or sloped existing roof, serving as an architectural feature that draws attention to the front door.

-6. Hipped Porch Roof
+6. Elevate Your Porch with Hipped Roof Style

 A hipped roof, or hip roof, is more complicated to build than a gable roof.
 A square hipped porch roof has slopes on all four sides.
 It is shaped like a pyramid, but with gently sloping sides.